Events for June 2, 2021

 Events Search and Views Navigation

 Chris Harris presented his B&W Photojournalism and told his wonderful stories to the CCC in November 2020.
 His presentation was so well received that we asked him to give us more.
-Lucky for us he said yes!
+Luckily for us he said yes!

 Chris Harris was late to join academia.